megmog88/witch-doctor-welch/README.md

 # MileStone Project One- Witch Doctor Welch

 A front end static website made for Katja Welch.
 A website where we can display a bit about Katja and what therapies she can offer being a fully trained practioner and showcase to the world.
-Katja is also a believer in usualy sustainably sourced products which will be displayed on the website.
+Katja is also a believer in using sustainably sourced products which will be displayed on the website.

 # Table of Contents